redhat-helloworld-msa/hello/Readme.md

 # hello
 Hello microservice using Java EE (JAX-RS) on EAP

-Build and Deploy Katapult
+Build and Deploy hello
 -------------------------

 1. Make sure you have started the JBoss EAP server as described above.
-2. Open a command prompt and navigate to the root directory of this quickstart.
+2. Open a command prompt and navigate to the root directory of this microservice.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy